lentidas/DAI-2425-PW3/docs/md/12-users-post.md

 - `400`: username is malformed (must contain only alphanumeric characters, dots, and underscores)
 - `409`: username has already been taken

-If the creation is successful, a JSON object with the same fields as the request is returned.
-Otherwise, an appropriate HTTP status code is returned.
+Only a status code with an empty body is returned.

 ### Example with valid data